handmade-livecode.txt

 Performance, Simplicity, Reliability - Technology that serves the user

-community has a lot to offer:
+The live coding community has a lot to offer:

 - Making technology accessible to non-technical people